Carlitos5336/ai-tutorials/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+See the NOTICE files inside folders for third-party attributions

 ## Credits
 Created by Carlos Bienvenido Ogando Montás.
 If you use this material, please give proper attribution.